crsorggithub/DHIS2-Wordpress-Plugin/readme.md

 ![](2020-02-28/image10.png)

 Click on Activate below the DHIS2 Analytics Plugin.
-Once done, you should see the plugin status as below and also note that on the left panel, a new setting options called DHIS2 Analytics is displayed as below
+Once done, you should see the plugin status as below and also note that on the left panel, a new setting options called DHIS2 Analytics is displayed as below:

 ![](2020-02-28/image11.png)

 ### **2.3 Configurations**